Webb-Site by David M. Webb

 Being narrow in scope as it is, like his writing style, Mr. Webb's perspective is very much British in a now increasingly Chinese city, albeit, Hong Kong outwardly still retains much of its past British colonial characteristics.
 If you were a long-time British expat and familiar with the colonial Hong Kong, seeing the steady decline of British influence on all levels of Hong Kong society these days is heartbreaking.

 It took a once mighty empire to impose its language, culture, and will on a colonized people.
 To this day, British accent still opens doors.
-Because of their background, social connections, and access to top-level business managements, Mr. David M. Webb and the fellow members of his close-knit community have a unique perspective.
+Because of their background, social association, and access to top-level business managements, Mr. David M. Webb and the fellow members of his close-knit community have a unique perspective.
 Why not take a look at WEBB-SITE and read the views of the ones who, once upon a time, were indubitable insiders when they were on the top of their game, in charge, and calling all the shots?

 In the style of 紅 樓 夢, the